Intrinsic value is the future value of an asset. Let’s see how Warren Buffett calculates Intrinsic value and use his formula on Indian stocks

 How I Find an Intrinsic Value of a Stock

-We have an idea of what an intrinsic value—the critical aspect of applying it to stock while investing.
+We have an idea that intrinsic value is—the critical aspect of applying it to stock while investing.

 So now, we have to find the cash flow from the business for the tenure we want to remain invested.